Results

 UASVMCN

-For sunflower, the aim of the project is to establish a biotechnological method for improving the root system by using the transformation with Rhizobium rhizogenes, in order to obtain plants better adapted to water stress.
+For the Romanian partner, represented by UASVM-CN and financed by the UEFISCDI, the goal of the project is to establish a biotechnological method for improving the root system in sunflower by using the transformation with Rhizobium rhizogenes to obtain plants better adapted to water stress.

-The first objective was to establish a method for obtaining transformed roots (Ri roots) and this was achieved by finding a protocol that was applied for several sunflower genotypes and adapted for transformation of H. tuberosus too.
-Now, the continuous Ri roots production is possible and it is necessary for accomplishing the second objective which is finding a way for regeneration of Ri plants.
+The first objective was to establish a method for obtaining transformed roots (Ri roots) and this was achieved by finding a protocol that was applied to several sunflower genotypes and adapted for transformation of H. tuberosus, too.
+Now, continuous Ri roots production is possible, and it is necessary for accomplishing the second objective which is the finding a way for regeneration of Ri plants.
 Although the conversion of the laterally root meristems into shoot meristems was observed, particularly for H. tuberosus Ri roots, the regeneration of Ri plants has not yet been achieved.
-For establishing the suitable hormonal treatment for plant regeneration we are on the way of finding the endogenous hormonal level of the Ri roots which currently is analyzed by the project partner NCU.
-In the meantime, since the sunflower Ri plants are not available, we developed as model for analyzing the phenotype of transformed plants, which is the third objective, a composite plant system.
-For that we developed a hydroponic culture system followed by culture in the solid substrate of sunflower composite plants.
-Currently the optimization of composite sunflower obtaining is under work.
-The goal is to increase the rate of Ri roots regeneration.
-In optimal condition culture the composite plants behaved similar with the controls.
-Remain to be seen if under hydric stress they will make a difference.
+Preliminary tests of the endogenous growth regulators in the Ri roots, analyzed by the project partner NCU, highlighted the lack of cytokinins.
+Having this information, different cytokinins were supplemented in the culture media aiming to induce plant regeneration from these roots.
+However, a method of plant regeneration has not yet been established.
+To replace the presence of transformed plants, we obtained composite plants through a very efficient method.
+These composite plants proved to be a very good model for analyzing the functionality and the phenotype of the transformed roots in a fully grown plant, which is the third objective for the UASVM-CN partner.
+For that we developed a hydroponic culture system followed by culture in soil of the sunflower composite plants which showed better growing of the Ri roots compared with the control ones, resulting in a better growing of the plants.
+The fourth objective was to test the performances of these roots in water stress condition.
+For accomplishing that we established the protocol for watering and analyzing the plants.
+The tests are ongoing aiming to validate the results.